gaenseklein/grepsearch/help/grepsearch.md

 # grepsearch for micro
-A plugin for the micro text editor.
 Enables to search recursive with grep inside current folder (and subfolders)

 ## Usage